NGLPteam/wdp-client/packages/admin/README.md

 - `/auth/` - Shared authentication components
 - `/composed/` - Larger, reusable composed components such as page layouts.
 Can be tied to api data structures.
 - `/factories/` - Mapped components with shared props, such as icons
+- `/form/` - Form atomics and scaffolding
 - `/layout/` - Small reusable layout components such as grids and cards
 - `/global/` - Composed, app wide components, that are visible on every page
-- `/scaffolding/` - A temp folder for the original scaffolding components
-- `/views/` - Composed components specific to routes.
-These components can fetch data.
 - `/svgs/` - Svgs, such as icons and logos

 Folders are lower case if they contain a collection of components, and camel case if they contain one component or a component with parent/child relationships.
 Components can be grouped into sub folders, ie `/atomic/buttons/` and `/composed/entities/`, but further nesting should be avoided.